 - The baby may be showing signs of stress and need to come out faster than you can push it out on your own

 No matter your preference, it’s important to gather enough information to make a decision that best fits your personal needs.
-Contact Atlanta Obstetrics & Gynecology in Atlanta, GA today to schedule your appointment.
+Contact Flamingo Women’s Pavilion in Miramar, Florida, today to schedule your appointment.